sarendis56/Jailbreak_Detection_RCS/README.md

 - **Qwen2.5-VL-7B-Instruct**: Larger Qwen model (~13GB, default in our Qwen experiments)
 - **InternVL3-8B**: OpenGVLab InternVL3 (~15GB)

 Note that you can customize the models to download by editing `MODELS_TO_DOWNLOAD` in `download_models.py` by considering the experiments you want to run and available disk space.
-If you only need to run the main experiment, you only need to download the specific target model (FLAVA and CLIP are mostly for baselines).
+If you only need to run the main experiment, you only need to download the specific target model (FLAVA only for the baseline).

 The model downloading script will download the model to `./model` locally for faster testing and development.
 If you wish not to do so, you can skip this step and the model will download when you first run the script.